 The system is designed in this way to give lenders judgment over taste and culture.
 The invisible hand of the market–economic censorship–coerces artists into an obedience of acceptable expression, as determined by those who can withhold access to money.

-To make art that says something contentious, therefore, an artist must pay for.
+To make art that says something contentious an artist must pay for it.
 The market is built to reject him and to make costly the expression of unacceptable ideas.

 The Why and How